stlab/libraries/_posts/2020-12-01-forest-introduction.md

 ## Edges

-Forest nodes are connected to one another by edges.
+Forest nodes are connected by edges.
 For every node in the forest, there are always two edges that lead away from the node, and two that lead towards it.
 Here, edges are drawn as arrows pointed in the direction of forward travel:

 {% assign node_sz=100 %}
 {% assign node_half_sz=node_sz | divided_by: 2 %}